jenoudet/alluxio/docs/en/operation/Journal.md

 The format is `hostname1:port1,hostname2:port2,...`.
 * `alluxio.job.master.rpc.addresses`: A list of comma-separated host:port RPC addresses where the client should look for job masters when using multiple job masters without Zookeeper.
 This property is not used when Zookeeper is enabled, since Zookeeper already stores the job master addresses.
-If this is not set, clients will look for job masters using the hostnames from `alluxio.master.embedded.journal.addresses` and the job master rpc port.
+If this property is not defined, clients will look for job masters using
+`[alluxio.master.rpc.addresses]:alluxio.job.master.rpc.port` addresses first, then for `[alluxio.job.master.embedded.journal.addresses]:alluxio.job.master.rpc.port`.

 ## Formatting the journal